HatchApps/xavier-help/insights.md

 You can remove account codes from the calculation at any time, and removing all of them will result in the calculation reverting back to using the Xavier defaults.

+### Capital Allowances
+The _Capital Allowances_ section of the Corporation Tax insight uses the Fixed Assets register in Xero to look for registered assets purchased during the date period.
+It specifically looks for:

+- Fixed Assets with a status of "Registered" (i.e. Draft won't count)
+- Fixed Assets with a purchase date that falls within the start and end dates you've set at the top of the Corporation Tax view

 ## VAT Tracking
 ![VAT Tracking](./images/insight-vat.png)